 Dancing is as easy as walking.
-At Freeman’s we break down the steps so that it is easy to learn and we also have staff and medallists there to help you so you’re not left on your own.
-There is no age limit no fitness level limit and you don’t need to bring a partner.
+At Freeman’s we break down the steps so that it is easy to learn and we also have staff and medalists there to help so you’re not left on your own.
+There is no age limit, no fitness level limit and you don’t need to bring a partner.

 Will it take long?

 You will be able to dance in your first class.
 The length of your training depends on how many dances you would like to learn and how proficient you would like to be become.

 Is your system of teaching difficult?

 Not at all.
 We receive many favourable comments on the way we teach because we make learning fun and easy with all the help you need.

 How much do the classes cost and can I afford them?

 We like to think that our classes are affordabel to everyone.
 Classes are only $12 for adults and $10 for students with reductions for medalists and for regular attendance.
 There is also a great saving if you pre-pay for 10 classes, the cost is just $10 Adults and $8.50 Students per class.

 I have a pretty busy schedule, what if I miss a class?